krsukanto/openshift-tekton-june-2022/Day3/README.md

 Wordpress is a Content Management Software used to setup a blog website.
 Wordpress dependes on database either mariadb or mysql.

-We will be create two deployments, one for mysql and other wordpress.
+We will be creating two deployments, one for mysql and other for wordpress.

 Let's first create the mysql deployment mysql-deploy.yml
 <pre>